 More information on switching suppliers is on CRU website..

-Two CRU approved websites; bonkers and switcher are very helpful in helping consumers to switch energy suppliers.
+Three CRU approved websites; bonkers, switcher and power to switch are very helpful in helping consumers to switch energy suppliers.

 The Sustainable Energy Authority of Ireland (SEAI) has a lead role in developing and maintaining comprehensive national and sectoral statistics for energy.
 SEAI publishes biannual reports on average electricity and gas prices in Ireland.
 The reports cover electricity and natural gas price data published by Eurostat.